dashpay/platform/packages/js-dapi-client/BWS/README.md

 )

 ## how to use example:
-BWS is promised based... it's recommended to use async await.
+BWS is promised based... you may consider using asyn await pattern.
 ...
 ```js
 let broadcastResult = await SDK.BWS.broadcastRawTx(opts,network,rawTx);